andydlindsay/lectures/m03w07/outline.md

     return res.status(400).send('please provide a username and a password');
   }

-  // check if a user with that username exists let foundUser;
+  // lookup the user based off the provided username let foundUser;
   for (const userId in users) {
     const user = users[userId];